Vivonet/Presto/README.md

 		"age":33,
 	}

 You can now attach completions and/or dependencies to self.profile and access the loaded properties from within the attached block.
+Presto uses blocks to decouple the asynchronous loading of a property from its use.
+You should always access remotely-defined properties from within a completion or dependency block, but they're simple to use and you can add as many of these as you want!
+Here's an example of a dependency:

+	[self.profile onChange:^(NSObject *result) {
+		self.nameLabel.text = self.profile.name;
+		self.emailLabel.text = self.profile.email;
+		…
+	}];

+This block will be called whenever self.profile is reloaded from its remote source (but only if there are actually changes), allowing your user interface to automatically keep itself up to date with remote changes.

 Note that MyProfile inherits from NSObject, not some Presto class.
-With Presto you can load objects of *any* class, not just those that derive from a specific base class.
+With Presto you can load objects of *any* class (even ones you don’t control), not just those that derive from a specific base class.

 Presto’s aim is to make loading and manipulating remote data as simple as possible and does so by interacting with the Objective-C runtime to dynamically match server-side JSON attributes to client-side Objective-C properties.